 Dr Ursula Kinkeldey, German and European Patent Attorney; formerly Chair, Board of Appeal, European Patent Office (EPO) August 28, 2015

-Relationship Director at Barclays Bank plc (now with KPMG)
+Relationship Director at Barclays Bank plc

 I worked with Malcolm over a number of years and always found him to be a strong and strategic leader.
 His ability to combine senior leadership with the details of management allowed him to guide the business through a relatively challenging period, and to bring all the stakeholders with him.

 May 1, 2015; prior to joining his present bank, Andrew represented Malcolm’s company’s bankers and was Malcolm’s principle senior point of contact there [following this testimonial, Andrew moved on to a position at KPMG and is now Relationship Director at HSBC)

 Andrew Sharman, Associate Director, KMPG; formerly Relationship Director, Barclays Bank plc May 1, 2015